leesiongchan/react-native-esc-pos/README.md

     await EscPos.cutPart();
     // You can also print image!
     await EscPos.printImage(file.uri); // file.uri = "file:///longpath/xxx.jpg"
+    // You can also print image with a width offset (scale down image by offset pixels)! await EscPos.printImageWithOffset(file.uri, offset); // file.uri = "file:///longpath/xxx.jpg"
     // Print your design!
     await EscPos.printDesign(design);
     // Print QR Code, you can specify the size